MattCCC/fetchff/README.md

 Integrate `fetchff` with React Query to streamline your data fetching:

+> **Note:** Official support for `useFetcher(url, config)` is here.
+Check React Integration section above to get an idea how to use it instead of SWR.

 ```tsx
 import { createApiFetcher } from 'fetchff';
 import { useQuery } from '@tanstack/react-query';